Links on SoundGuys may earn us a commission. Learn more.

 Which headset has a better microphone?

-The advantage of the protruding stem design of the Nothing Ear 1 and AirPods Pro is that it places the microphones closer to your mouth.
+The advantage of the protruding stem design of the Nothing Ear 1 and AirPods Pro (1st generation) is that it places the microphones closer to your mouth.
 As a result, both earbuds provide good enough microphone quality for taking calls on the go.
 You can listen to the microphone demos below and let us know which you think is better, but to our ears, these headsets sound very comparable and will do just fine for casual work calls.

-AirPods Pro microphone demo (Ideal):
+AirPods Pro (1st generation) microphone demo (Ideal conditions):

-Nothing Ear 1 microphone demo (Ideal):
+Nothing Ear 1 microphone demo (Ideal conditions):

-AirPods Pro microphone demo (Office):
+AirPods Pro (1st generation) microphone demo (Office conditions):

-Nothing Ear 1 microphone demo (Office):
+Nothing Ear 1 microphone demo (Office conditions):

 Which microphone sounds better?

-From sound quality to noise cancelling, almost every aspect of these two sets of earbuds is extremely similar.
+For almost every aspect of these two sets of earbuds is extremely similar.
 Right down to the design and feel of the earbuds, it’s pretty hard to separate them.
 Nothing certainly deserves props for delivering a quality product for less than half the cost of the Apple offering.

 Let’s say you want Apple-like optimization on your Samsung phone.
-In that case, go ahead and grab the Samsung Galaxy Buds 2 which has better ANC than the Galaxy Buds Pro and great sound quality to boot.
+In that case, go ahead and grab the Samsung Galaxy Buds 2, which has better ANC than the Galaxy Buds Pro and great sound quality to boot.
 You get Wireless PowerShare on compatible Samsung devices and an ear tip fit test on Android.
-Google phone owners who want a similar experience, get the Google Pixel Buds A-Series.
+Google phone owners who want a similar experience, get the Google Pixel Buds Pro.

 On the other hand, if you’re looking to save money, there are lots of good true wireless earbuds available for under $100.
 The Sony WF-C500 is cheap and sounds great, though doesn’t have active noise cancelling.

-Frequently asked questions about the Nothing Ear 1 and Apple AirPods Pro
+Frequently asked questions about the Nothing Ear 1 and Apple AirPods Pro (1st generation)

 To update the Nothing Ear 1, open the companion app and click “Device Details” and then “Firmware Update”.
 Keep the earbuds in the charging case with the lid open until the update finishes downloading.

-You can listen to a single channel of audio from the AirPods Pro simply by leaving one of the buds in the charging case.
+You can listen to a single channel of audio from the AirPods Pro (1st generation) simply by leaving one of the buds in the charging case.
 If you want to listen in mono so you don’t miss anything, go to Settings on your device, select “General”, and then “Accessibility”.
 Then select “Hearing” and enable “Mono Audio”.

 The Nothing Ear 1 also supports mono listening, simply by leaving one of the earbuds inside the charging case.